 supplied from those who maintain the track.
 Recent reports about the

-track are that there is a lot of tree fall and it is currently hard to
+track are that there is a lot of tree fall and it is currently very

 follow.
 In the future it might disappear altogether and illustrates